ThatsVie/atlas-web_back_end/Session_authentication/README.md

   <h1>Session Pugthentication</h1>
 </div>

-This project focuses on implementing a Session Authentication system in a Python web application using the Flask framework.
-You will create your own session authentication mechanism without relying on external modules, allowing you to understand each step of the process.
-Although it's common to use pre-built libraries for authentication in real-world applications, this project will enhance your understanding by building the mechanism from scratch.
+This project focuses on implementing various authentication mechanisms for a RESTful API, including basic and session-based authentication.
+It covers essential concepts like session management, cookie handling, and session expiration, while ensuring user data remains secure and accessible across different sessions.
+By leveraging both in-memory and database-stored sessions, the project demonstrates scalable and efficient ways to manage user authentication in web applications.

 ## Background Context